sajjadhaider1/8WeekSQLChallenge/casestudy4/README.md

 ---

+# Solution: Exploring Customer Nodes and Transactions

 This case study explores the intersection of banking and data storage.
-Through data analysis and insights, your aim is to optimize operations and enhance customer experience at Data Bank.
+Through data analysis and insights, our aim is to optimize operations and enhance customer experience at Data Bank.

----

-# Solution: Exploring Customer Nodes and Transactions

 ## A. Customer Nodes Exploration

 ### 1. Unique Nodes Analysis

+**Q: How many unique nodes are there on the Data Bank system?**

 The first step in understanding Data Bank's infrastructure is to determine the number of unique nodes on the system.